Law enforcement in Syria: From 1990s to 2000s: Confrontation with Kurds and Islamists and reform of the security sector

-2011 onwards: Syrian Civil War
+From 2011 to 2024: Syrian civil war

+A Ba'athist Syrian police car bonnet, showing the official emblem.

-At the outbreak of the Syrian Civil War, the Syrian security apparatus appeared, to Middle East scholar Professor Joshua Landis, a cohesive group, without significant desertion problems; Syrian police was in charge of quelling demonstrations and they exercised violence against demonstrators; some sources claim that often the police violence was a reaction against violent opponents.
+At the outbreak of the Syrian civil war, the Syrian security apparatus appeared, to Middle East scholar Professor Joshua Landis, a cohesive group, without significant desertion problems; Syrian police was in charge of quelling demonstrations and they exercised violence against demonstrators; some sources claim that often the police violence was a reaction against violent opponents.
 According to government lists presented to and published by the UN's Independent International Commission of Inquiry on Syria, in 2011 the death toll for Syrian police forces was 478.
 According to U.S. government-funded Radio Farda, the Iranian police forces, along with Quds force units, supported the suppression of early protests in 2011.
 During the following phases of the Civil War, also regular police units were deployed on the front lines.